hydrogen602Trinity/Cartographers/INSTALL.md

 >```
 >brew install git
 >```
->\* *If following this guide on MacOS, it is recommended to download homebrew if it is not already installed on your system, as the following instructions assume that homebrew is installed.*
+>\* *If following this guide on macOS, it is recommended to download homebrew if it is not already installed on your system, as the following instructions assume that homebrew is installed.*

 # Dependencies
 To run this project, there are several third-party applications that will need be installed on your system.
 These are listed below in addition to some optional applications which make development of the project easier.